Siddharthbadal/YoutubeAPIDataAnalysis/README.md

 # YoutubeAPIDataAnalysis

-This is a complete Data analysis project in Python from fetching data from Youtube API of a channel, working on data, performaing various analysis on data with views, likes count, categories, duration.
-Calculating percentages and plotting the charts on the data.
+Complete Data analysis project in Python demonstrating all the steps involve in data analysis; Data fetching from Youtube API of a free code camp channel, working on data, organazing data to perform various analysis

+Analysis has been perforemd on the basis of:
+  - Total views
+  - Likes count
+  - Categories
+  - Videos duration
+  - Plotting the charts on the data

-Modules Used: Pandas, Matplotlib, requests, isodate, wordcloud
+Modules Used:
+  - Pandas
+  - Matplotlib
+  - requests
+  - wordcloud